The Italian flat tax regime: a paradise for mega-rich foreigners

 We can assist you in finding your new tax home with all the necessary guarantees.

 The Italian flat tax regime is mainly aimed at high net worth individuals or “megariches” who have never resided in Italy or have not done so for a long time.
+In fact, this flat tax has already attracted Russian oligarchs, Latin American millionaires, IT geniuses and even Cristiano Ronaldo to Italy.

-Thus, the regime is applicable to those who move their residence to Italy and have not been resident in Italy for at least 9 of the last 10 years from the time of opting for the flat tax.
+• Have not been resident in Italy for at least 9 of the last 10 years from the time of opting for the flat tax.

-How does it work?
+How does the Italian Flat tax regime work?

 The main features of the Italian flat tax are as follows: